aysh-mzmdr/aysh-mzmdr/README.md

 ║ SOFT POWERS   ║  Tenacity   ·   Vision   ·   Curiosity   ║
 ╚═══════════════╩════════════════════════════════════════╝
 ```
-## 🗝️ Philosophy — The Code That Guides Me
-🚫 Templates bore me.
-🚀 I build for awe.
-🔍 I observe before I disrupt.
-🔥 If it doesn’t spark wonder, it isn’t done.

 ## 🌀 Connect or Collide — Choose Your Path
 ```